EECS150/fpga_labs_fa21/lab1/spec/spec.md

 Click the *Routing Resources* button on the menu bar to toggle the display of the routing wires that connect the IO pins and the LUT.

 ### Program the FPGA
+#### Getting an FPGA
+If you've reached this step and produced a bitstream by running Vivado on your own laptop, you can get an FPGA to use with your laptop for the lab session.
+Ask the lab TA for an FPGA once you have produced a bitstream.
+We will not be checking out FPGAs for you to take home yet.

+If you're using a lab workstation, there should be an FPGA already attached to it.
 <!--
 #### Checking Out an FPGA
 If you've reached this step and produced a bitstream by running Vivado on your own laptop, you can check out an FPGA for use outside of lab.